Contents and Quick Navigation

 One of the most important factors when choosing the type of dog you want is to consider the size of the space you live in.
 A large breed in a very small apartment, for example, is not going to be comfortable for either you or the dog.
 The cockapoo, being a smaller breed, suits most types of accommodation, and will be happy in a family environment.

 A question that is often asked by potential cockapoo owners – and by all sensible dog owners – is that of when do Cockapoos stop growing?
 How big it will grow, and how long does it take to reach full size?
-Let’s see if we can answer that question, and perhaps a few other important points as we go along.
+Let’s see if we can answer that question of when does a cockapoo stop growing, and perhaps a few other important points as we go along.

 It’s also essential to know that where cockapoos are concerned, there is not a standard size.
 With pedigree breeds the dogs are bred to a standard – an agreed size that is the maximum for that breed – but a cockapoo is a mixed breed, so you can only rely on a guideline as to when your your dog is a fully grown cockapoo.